 - Shake briefly and strain into pint glass filled with fresh ice.

 We’d wager it’s been a hot second since you’ve ordered a Tequila Sunrise.
 That is if you’ve ever ordered one.
 Instead of slinging the old OJ/grenadine recipe that some find too sweet, we turned to this updated twist on the sunset from Tequila Avión, which offers greater depth for a refined pallet.

-- 2 oz Tequila Avión Silver or Reposado
+- 2 ounces Tequila Avión Silver or Reposado

 - Lime wedge to garnish

-Method: Add ice and Lillet Rouge in highball glass.
-Add remaining ingredients and ice to cocktail shaker.
-Shake.
-Strain into highball slowly so as not to incorporate Lillet (keep it layered).
-Garnish with lime.
+- Shake and strain into highball slowly so as not to incorporate Lillet (keep it layered).

 - Grapefruit peel to garnish

-Method: Shake all ingredients together in equal parts.
-Serve over ice.
-Garnish with grapefruit twist.
+- Shake all ingredients together in equal parts.

-- Shot of Casa Noble Tequila (your choice of expression)
+- 1 shot of Casa Noble Tequila (your choice of expression)